 - City Personnel

 Because, when an incident occurs you won’t have time to think.
-You must be proactive.

 Over to You

 It doesn’t matter how you look at it.
 Preparation is preparation, whether your property is large or small.
-Proactive Operations is a practice the world’s greatest properties live by daily.
+‘Proactive Operations’ is the methodology the world’s greatest properties live by daily.

-“When?” a question always asked during the strategy discussions of a proactive operation.
+“When?” is a question always asked during the strategy discussions of a proactive operation.
 Now, the only question we have left is: are you prepared for the unexpected?